How the Wirecard scandal happened: Case study

 Wirecard's global expansion

-In 2010, the US government charges a German linked to Wirecard with money laundering.
+In 2010, the US government charges a German national linked to Wirecard with money laundering.
 The prosecutor argues that Wirecard has laundered "at least" $1.5 billion of gambling proceeds.
 Wirecard stock plunges.

-Within 12 years of the bank purchase, Wirecard has a larger market cap than Germany’s two largest banks and enters the Dax 30.
+In 2018, Wirecard has a larger market cap than Germany’s two largest banks and enters the Dax 30.
 Upon entry to the index of the country’s largest companies, Wirecard has no board committees, not even an audit committee.

 Chart of Wirecard's market value vs big German banks.